FAXMACHIN-E/Cam-Example/README.md

 - Investigate 'how to connect webcam via web UI and pull frames from the stream/uploaded videoes' **IN PROCESS**

+# Actions in the future
+- Add 'about' page to the website, e.g., how to help deal/mute people
+- Use issue features to track and assign tasks

 # References & Citations